Arizona State University Colleges at Lake Havasu City: History

-Academics

-ASU Havasu offers an interdisciplinary approach to student education and curriculum.
-There are 18 bachelor's degrees and 3 exploratory programs that students can choose from.
-Since the opening of the campus is 2012, ASU Havasu has graduated 58 students.
+In September 2024, ASU announced that the campus would close in June 2025 in response to state budget cuts.

 Facilities

 Residence Hall

-In March 2015, ASU purchased the motel that sat on the Northwest corner of the lot where ASU Havasu is situated.
+In March 2015, ASU purchased the motel that sat on the Northwest corner of the lot where ASU at Lake Havasu is situated.
 As phase 1 of the project, the 20 outer rooms were gutted and renovated.
 For the first time since opening in fall of 2012, ASU Havasu had on-campus housing for the fall of 2015.
 Phase 2 of the residence hall project took place in the summer of 2016.
 11 rooms in the middle building were renovated to accommodate for increasing enrollment in the fall of 2016.
-There are double, single, and ADA compliant rooms, each costing $5,700, $6,500, and $6,000, respectively.
+In 2020, ASU announced a $400,000 remodeling effort to increase the type and quality of housing.

 Dedication Wall and Student Center Patio

-A dedication wall sits in the center of campus.
+A dedication wall sits in the center of the former campus.
 The wall commemorates the efforts of the Lake Havasu City community in raising $2 million to start the campus.
 Behind the wall rests the student center.
-The patio of the student center boasts one of the best views of Lake Havasu and the surrounding mountain ranges.